 Can You Freeze Them?

-Store them in a Ziplock bag with parchment paper in between them to avoid them sticking together.
-When you want to use them, simply take ‘em out and let them thaw!
-You can also eat them frozen too!
-YUM, it’s like marshmallow ice cream!
+Store them in a Ziplock bag with parchment paper in between each to avoid them from sticking together.
+When you want to use them, simply take ‘em out and let them thaw.

-Gahhh, there are just TOO many way to eat these.
+Gahhh, there are just TOO many ways to eat these.
 A few of my faves include:

-- Smores!
-Sandwiched between low carb graham crackers.
-NOTE: I had trouble roasting these marshmallows over a traditional fire — they melt more quickly than traditional.
-I was able to brown the edges using a kitchen torch for the same taste and texture of traditional smores!
+- Smores.
+Sandwiched between my low carb graham crackers.
+NOTE: I had trouble roasting these marshmallows over a traditional fire (they melt more quickly than traditional marshmallows).
+However, I was able to brown the edges using a kitchen torch for the same taste and texture as smores!